zubair-ce07/testtt/Scrapy with Redis Queue (Readme).md

 ## Prerequisites:

-1.Python 3.5 should be installed
+1. Python 3.5 should be installed.
-1.Scrapy should be installed
+2. Scrapy should be installed.
-1.Scutils should be installed
+3. Scutils should be installed.